gwik/photoroomtest/README.md

 ```txt

 <------------------- total shares / space --------------------->
 [   model A ][  model B  ][         model C                    ]
 [  instance 0  ][  instance 1  ][  instance 2  ][  instance 3  ]

 ```

-The algorithm will build a model_name -> slice table that allow to lookup its slice configuration from the relative weights calculated previously from the request distribution and the model latency table.
+The algorithm will compute a model_name -> slice table that allow to lookup the slice configuration for a model.
+The table is built from the normalized relative weights calculated previously (`weights_per_model`).

-When a request comes in the load balancer will select the target instance by looking up the slice of the model a selecting a random (or round robin) share within the slice.
+When a request comes in, the load balancer will select the target instance by looking up the slice of the model and selecting a random (or round robin) share within the slice.

-The share number is then converted into the instance number:
+The share is then converted into the instance number:

 ```txt

                                      selected share
                                        ↓
 [   model A ][  model B  ][         model C                    ]
 [  instance 0  ][  instance 1  ][  instance 2  ][  instance 3  ]
                                        ↑
                                      selected instance

 ```

 Sample code for the algorithm: